Bartvds/chai-tdd-plugins/README.md

 ### Version

 2013-05~23 -- Initial collection of the plugins, their assertions and ***possible*** signatures.
 This version still has errors, assumptions, complications and some collisions.
 Mainly `chai-sinon` and `chai-spy`.
 Also `chai-things` looks *interesting* to wrap.

+## Tool
+* There's a crude `collide.js` script to de-dupe statements in this document, run it with node.js from your console like `$ node collide`.
+It will save its console output similar to [collide.log](https://github.com/Bartvds/chai-tdd-plugins/blob/master/collide.js)

 ## Overview